awsdocs/aws-lambda-developer-guide/doc_source/API_ListFunctions.md

 # ListFunctions<a name="API_ListFunctions"></a>

 Returns a list of Lambda functions, with the version\-specific configuration of each\.
+Lambda returns up to 50 functions per call\.

 Set `FunctionVersion` to `ALL` to include all published versions of each function in addition to the unpublished version\.
 To get more information about a function or version, use [GetFunction](API_GetFunction.md)\.